-Indian international Sarthak Golui is in advanced talks to join Kolkata giants East Bengal on a two-year deal, Football Monk can exclusively confirm.
+Indian international Sarthak Golui is in advanced talks to join Kolkata giants East Bengal on a three-year deal, Football Monk can exclusively confirm.

 Sarthak’s current contract with Bengaluru FC exists till 31st May and the young defender will be a free agent ahead of the window.